Solu-victoria/Advertisement-Platform/README.md

 'Main' branch is my version.
 <br>
-'Mailer-version' branch is the branch that was completed with a php mailer and some other ed
+'Mailer-version' branch is the branch that was completed with a php mailer and some other edits.